 There is no single formula for how to stay healthy while starting and running an exciting but demanding new business, but here are a few suggestions, depending on your lifestyle:

 - Work and family balance.
-Family-work balance is an issue that involves financial values, gender roles, career paths, time management and many other factors.
+Family-work balance is an issue that involves financial values, gender roles, career paths, time management, and many other factors.
 Entrepreneurs can be so focused that they ignore the family, resulting in an unhealthy situation for everyone.

-At the same time, don’t forget that there are things you must do to maintain the health of your business, and send the right message to your employees on priorities:
+At the same time, don’t forget that there are things you must do to maintain the health of your business and send the right message to your employees on priorities:

 - Quality improvements.
 Continuous improvement is the key to quality production.
 Make sure your processes are working.
 A constant increase in the quality of products and services, including more innovation and creativity, all lead to a healthier business.

 - Improve customer service.
-Make sure all employees are empowered to provide the same customer service they would want for themselves and their own business.
+Make sure all employees are empowered to provide the same customer service they would want for themselves and their own businesses.
 Measure how well you are doing with surveys and personal contacts.

 Healthy companies need healthy employees and healthy processes.
 Workplace health promotion is not, as some might think, a charitable gesture towards employees but an investment in the company.
 It can be a life or death issue with you personally, as well as your company.
 Don’t wait, like my friend, until it’s too late.